Francois Trahan and Martin Roberge Presentations at the ANEB Luncheon

 The only thing I know is when the real bear market strikes, all this nonsense will come to a screeching end.

-Hope you enjoyed my recap, remember to support my work financially through the PayPal options on the top left-hand side under my picture.
+Hope you enjoyed my recap, remember to support my work financially through the PayPal on the top left-hand side under my picture.
 I thank all of you who support my work.

 Below,Tom Lee, Fundstrat co-founder, and David Zervos, Jefferies chief market strategist, joins 'Closing Bell Overtime' to talk the day's record market action.